dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 3. Adjust the basic parameters individually to see the directional impact they have on accuracy.
 These include epochs, dropout, LSTM size, and Embedding size.

-4. Try some of the model changes proposed bu Riordan to see if they improve on those obtained with the basic model tuning.
+4. Try some of the model changes proposed by Riordan to see if they improve on those obtained with the basic model tuning.
 If they are competitive consider them for further testing.
 These include, flattening, pretrained embeddings, multiple LSTM layers.

-5. Take the most promissing values and model variations and build a SageMaker impelemtation for validation, testing and then Hypertuning.
+5. Take the most promising values and model variations and build a SageMaker implementation for validation, testing and then Hypertuning.

 6. Validate that the local results can be replicated.